integritystl/americas-farmers-refreshed/wp-content/plugins/defender-security/readme.txt

 * Update security keys – reset on-demand
 * Prevent information disclosure – why tell them what you have
 * Prevent PHP execution – because it’s daaaangerous
+* Resolve security recommendations and issues in bulk

 ### Learn The Ropes With These Hands-On Defender Tutorials